Taj Ganges

 Varanasi

-This centrally located 4-star hotel is considered to be one of the best in Varanasi.
-Its luscious grounds, set in 12 acres of land, make it an oasis of greenery in this bustling and frenetic holy city.
+This centrally located 5-star hotel is widely considered one of the best places to stay in Varanasi.
+Nestled within 12 acres of lush, landscaped gardens, it offers a serene and leafy oasis from the sensory overload of this ancient and frenetic holy city.

 To my mind, the greatest reward and luxury of travel is to be able to experience everyday things as if for the first time, to be in a position in which almost nothing is so familiar it is taken for granted.